tboschi/NuShock/README.md

 Most of the classes, like flux or detector, use description files contained in the `config/` subfolder.

-The detector configuration, for example ND_Full describes the DUNE near detector, composed of two parts: a LArTPC and a FGT.
+The detector configuration, for example `config/detectro.card` describes the DUNE near detector, composed of two parts: a LArTPC and a FGT.
-Sizes and dimensions are desribed in the file, as well as resolutions for some particle detections.
+Sizes and dimensions are desribed in the file, whereas the tracking resolutions are in `config/resolution.card`.
 At the end there is a list of efficiency files, used to estimate sensitivty including background.

 More description inside the configuration file itself.